Storyyeller/cubiml-demo/README.md

 #### Wildcard matches

 Match expressions can optionally end with a wildcard match, which is the same as a regular case match except that it doesn't include a tag.
-The wildcard branch will be taken if runtime tag of the matched value does not match any of the explicitly listed tags in the match expression.
+The wildcard branch will be taken if the runtime tag of the matched value does not match any of the explicitly listed tags in the match expression.

 ```ocaml
 let calculate_area = fun shape ->